 Quality is the main objective of preparation, training and evaluation.
 Given the diversity of countries, National Agencies, and volunteers, there is a large degree of flexibility in the training format, whereas the quality indicators should be common to all training sessions.

-At the same time, the National Agency (and the promoter) should as far as possible try to ensure that the training/evaluation opportunities offered to each volunteer are in line with his/her specific needs.
+At the same time, the National Agency, regional SALTO and the participating organisation should as far as possible try to ensure that the training/evaluation opportunities offered to each volunteer are in line with his/her specific needs.